daizeng1984/tmux-dustline/README.md

 set -g @dustline_scheme_file "wombat.tmux" # Set your color scheme file
 ```

+For more color scheme files, please take look at [colorscheme folder](https://github.com/daizeng1984/tmux-dustline/tree/master/colorscheme).
 You can then set status line with as many plugins icons as you like to either left or right status bar

 ```sh
 set -g status-left '#{dustline_scheme_begin}'\